 Theft - An atmosphere of mutual trust exists at EDS, and students are expected to honor all members of our community by honoring this tradition.
-Stealing will not be tolerated and will likely result in an expulsion from Erie Day School.
+Stealing will not be tolerated and will likely result in an ex- pulsion from Erie Day School.

 Possession or Use of Fireworks, Knives, Firearms, Slingshots, or Weapons of Any Kind - The possession or use of fireworks, knives, firearms, smoke bombs, or explosives by any students while under school supervision is strictly forbidden and can lead to serious disciplinary action.
 No weapon shall be brought onto EDS property, to any EDS sponsored activity or on any vehicle providing transportation to or from school or a school-sponsored activity.
 In short, no student or nonstudent, including adults and visitors, shall possess, use or distribute a weapon when in a school location.
-The term "weapon" is intended to include any knife, firearm, shotgun, rifle, or any other tool or instrument capable of inflicting bodily injury.
-A student or parent who violates this rule subjects himself/herself to the severest of penalties - expulsion from Erie Day School.
+The term "weapon" is in- tended to include any knife, firearm, shotgun, rifle, or any other tool or instrument capable of inflicting bodily injury.
+A student or parent who violates this rule subjects himself/herself to the severest of penalties - expulsion from Erie Day School (with consideration to age/grade level).

 Service Requirements - Parents are asked to maintain active participation in the school community.
 Twelve service hours are required of each set of parents (or relative/friend), collectively, throughout the school year.
 Opportunities range from assisting with Parent Group or school-wide events to help in the Library or with BoxTops collections.
-A Parent Service Hour Form is found as Exhibit C, page 43, in the EDS Parent/Student Handbook and can also be requested in the EDS Main Office.
+A Parent Service Hour Form is found among the Appendices in the Handbook and can also be requested in the EDS Main Office.

 Threats Made to Faculty/Staff/Students - Every member of the EDS community must feel safe on campus.
-In the event that a student or parent threatens anyone, either in written or verbal form, or by his/her actions, the severest penalty will be imposed expulsion from Erie Day School and likely will be reported to local law enforcement.
+In the event that a student or parent threatens anyone, either in written or verbal form, or by his/her actions, the severest penalty will be imposed - expulsion from Erie Day School - and likely will be reported to local law enforcement.

 Transportation - Transportation is the responsibility of EDS parents, including arranging with their own school district if it provides bus service to the Erie Day School.
 Students who make use of bus transportation are expected to observe the guidelines that have been set up by their school district.
+Bus transportation is often utilized for academic and day field trips.